-A specially trained doctor called a Radiologist or a specially trained practitioner.
-Radiologists and practitioners have special expertise in using X-ray and ultrasound scanning equipment, and also in interpreting the images produced.
-They willneed to look at these images while carrying out the biopsy.
+A specially trained doctor called a radiologist.
+Radiologists have special expertise in using x-ray and scanning equipment, and also in interpreting the images produced.
+They need to look at these images while carrying out the biopsy.

-Radiographers and Radiology Nurses will be present in the room to assist during the procedure, they will introduce themselves at the start of the procedure.
-Occasionally Radiologists in training will perform part or all of the procedure under the supervision of an experienced Consultant.
-Student Radiographers or Medical Students may also be present.
+Radiographers and radiology nurses will be present in the room to assist during the procedure, they will introduce themselves at the start of the procedure.

+Occasionally student radiographers or medical students will be present to observe the procedure.